Hallockville Museum Farm

 CAMP TIMES

-9:00 AM to 2:00 PM
+9 AM to 2 PM

 REGISTRATION

-Open “Register” for specific camp sessions.
+1. Register for specific camp sessions.

-Submit payment.
+2. Submit payment.

-Submit required “Health Information” for each child, including medical information, permissions, and required forms.
-In addition to the information required at registration, documentation of immunizations, and the most recent Wellness Visit must be submitted prior to the first-day camp.
+aIn addition to the information required at registration, documentation of immunizations and most recent Wellness Visit must be submitted prior to the first day camp.

 HEALTH INFORMATION

-A variety of permissions, consent forms, and medical records must be completed for each camper, using the “Health Information” section of the Jumbula registration system.
+A variety of permissions, consent forms and medical records must be completed for each camper using the “Health Information” section of the Jumbula registration system.
 The sections that must be completed are (in order):

 1. Camper Information